Hard to picture, but these Goliath trees

 from the chemicals Paul Robeson’s totem face?

-“Robeson at Rutgers” Copyright © 2004 by Elizabeth Alexander.
-Reprinted from The Venus Hottentot, with the permission of Graywolf Press, St. Paul, Minnesota, www.graywolfpress.org.
+Elizabeth Alexander, “Robeson at Rutgers” Copyright © 1990 by the Rectors and Visitors of the University of Virginia.
+Reprinted by permission of Graywolf Press.
+Graywolf Press, St. Paul, Minnesota, www.graywolfpress.org.

 Source: The Venus Hottentot